Getting Started with Every Day Counts Calendar Math: Grade 5

 Step 3: (15 min. prep) Begin 1st day of school or catch up to present Day of School

 See T Guide, p.
-23-24 and click on Samples – Photos and Questions 5 at edconline.net
+23-24 and click on Gr.
+5 – EDC Photos & Question Cards at edconline.net

-Scout ahead a location in room to put up 25 feet of the blank Adding Machine Tape from the EDC Kit or substitute sentence strips with students participating on first day.
-Click on Samples to see Sept Photos and Questions for Intro lesson idea.
+1. Scout ahead a location in room to put up 25 continuous feet of the blank 3-in. wide adding machine tape or sentence strips.
+See Sept.
+Photos and Questions for intro lesson idea for putting up the Counting Tape.

 EDC Daily Depositor – Day of School